 Thanks to SNCF, French train travel is quick, convenient and offers views of beautiful scenery as you travel between destinations.
 The rail network has been designed so that many of the must-see cities and towns are well connected.
 Travelling around France by train offers a stress-free way to see the country and get the most out your 10-day excursion.

 Our 10-day France itinerary has been designed to make the best possible use of the national high-speed rail network and popular commuter trains across the country, so you’ll visit many amazing destinations.
 We’ve put together what we consider to be the best way to spend 10 days, including a memorable tour of some to the top destinations within the country, with a few ideas of our favourite attractions to visit within those towns and cities.
+Here's a taste of what to expect -

 Days 1 to 3 – Paris